Efrat807/task/README.md

    dotnet run
    ```

-The server will start on `https://localhost:5001` by default.
+The server will start on `https://localhost:7293/api`

 ### Key Features
 - RESTful API for managing shopping lists and products